eruption-project/eruption/README.md

 $ nano ~/.config/pulse/default.pa
 ```

-then add the following line:
+then add the following line at the end of the file:

 ```
 load-module module-native-protocol-unix auth-group=root socket=/tmp/pulse-server
 ```

-Create the PulseAudio config directory and edit the client configuration file
+Create the PulseAudio configuration directory and edit the client configuration
-in `~/.config/pulse/client.conf` for the user that eruption runs as
+file in `/root/.config/pulse/client.conf` for the user that eruption runs as
 (default: root)

 ```